About Your Score Booster

 Ivy League ApplicantsThe Ivy League universities are the crème de la crème.
 These selective universities offer academic excellence, but admission is highly competitive.
 The Ivy League universities are the following:

-As a student-athlete, you’ll have to achieve a certain score on the SAT or ACT.
-But, of course, it’s even better to surpass that score to give you a better chance of acceptance and to boost your chance of getting a scholarship.
+As a student-athlete, you’ll have to achieve a certain score on the SAT or ACT to be admitted.
+It’s even better to surpass that score to boost your chance of getting a scholarship.

 Your Score Booster has worked with numerous students with learning disabilities.
 We employ special techniques to help such students boost their scores.
 We’ve also developed material that reinforces the lessons, so students with learning disabilities remember the material for test day.

 Students with learning disabilities can get extra time.
 Your Score Booster also helps students make the best use of the extra time.
 Please review the material in the links below.

 Check here for more information on learning disabilities and the SAT.

 Click here for more information on learning disabilities and the ACT.